KlestDedja/klestdedja.github.io/index.md

   <div style="flex: 1;">
     I am Klest Dedja, data Scientist, mathematician, langauge nerd.
 My background bridges <strong>Applied Mathematics</strong> and <strong>Machine Learning</strong> During my PhD at KULeuven, I specialized in <strong>Explainable AI</strong> for <strong>Survival Analysis</strong> tasks (time-to-event in the presence of partial information), with applications in healthcare (Multiple Sclerosis, kidney function, etc.).

     I have explored <strong>Random Forests</strong> extensively, appreciating  their speed and state-of-the-art accuracy on tabular data.
 By exploiting their structure, I developed <a href="https://github.com/klestdedja/bellatrex"><strong>Bellatrex</strong></a>, a toolbox designed to generate model insights for Random Forests.
-Additionally, I have also explored <strong>Active Learning** and its intersection with Survival Analysis.
+Additionally, I have also explored <strong>Active Learning</strong> and its intersection with Survival Analysis.

   You can find my PhD dissertation <a href="https://lirias.kuleuven.be/retrieve/dff3deaa-efd3-45e2-833c-e6db47d88434">here</a>.